vicoliveres/mapping-catalan-elections-d3-cartogram/README.md

 ## Data analysis

 After matching the data, I put together the population data with the percentage vote of each of the seven parliamentary parties, both at municipality and county level.

-I also calculated the difference between pro-independence and pro-union vote, and the change of it since the last election.
+I also calculated the difference between pro-independence and pro-union vote, and the change of it since the last 2015 election.

+You can find the analysis I did in this <a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/Catalan%20Election%20Analysis.Rmd">R notebook</a>.

+From there, I exported these CSV files:
   <ul>
-    <li><a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/docs/data-pop-winner.csv">CSV: Results and population per county</a>.</li>
+    <li><a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/docs/data-pop-winner.csv">CSV: Results and population per county - For visualisation</a>.</li>
-    <li><a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/docs/data-popmun-winner.csv">CSV: Results and population per municipality</a>.</li>
+    <li><a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/docs/data-popmun-winner.csv">CSV: Results and population per municipality - For visualisation</a>.</li>
+     <li><a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/data-com-full.csv">CSV: Results and population per county - Extra detail</a>.</li>
+    <li><a href="https://github.com/vicoliveres/mapping-catalan-elections-d3-cartogram/blob/master/data-muni-full.csv">CSV: Results and population per municipality - Extra detail</a>.</li>
   </ul>

 ## Get the code